opensvc/docs.opensvc.com/source/agent.service.references.rst

 * ``<section>`` is a configuration file section name
 * ``<option>`` is the option name in the pointed section.

-If section is ommited, the ``DEFAULT`` section is implicitely used.
+If section is ommited, the referencing keyword's section is implicitely used if the reference can be found locally, or the ``DEFAULT`` section is implicitely used.
-A reference can also contain arithmetic evaluations.

 Intra-Section References
 ------------------------